-We have to admit that part of the charm for us was the lack of masses of tourists.
+On a personal note we have to admit that part of the charm for us was the lack of masses of tourists.
 For this reason, we almost hesitate to share our admiration of the city.
 Of course, we can’t really do that since it’s our job to share our experiences.
-Plus as with any new love, it’s really hard to keep it to yourself as you want to shout it from the mountain tops…which Guanajuato has btw!
+Plus as with any new love, it’s really hard to keep it to yourself as you want to shout it from the mountain tops…which Guanajuato has by the way!

 Our Favorite Things to do in Guanajuato

 Now, just because Guanajuato city isn’t at the top of every guide book list of Mexican tourist destinations, doesn’t mean there isn’t plenty to wow and entertain visitors from around the world.
 In fact, even with ten days in the city we still have plenty more to look forward to on our return (which will be asap).

 So, now that we’ve professed our undying love, we will share with you our suggestions of what to do in Guanajuato, Mexico…the land of legends.

 We think the first thing you should do in any city is to take a tour, get your bearings, and then plan out the rest of your stay.
 The Guanajuato Mexico Street Food Tour is our first choice for this beautiful city.
 Don’t let the name fool you, this is so much more than an introduction to the street food of Guanajuato.
 Although you do get a very thorough overview and come away with a deliciously full stomach.